My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 How many days for the first trip to Paris?
 Now, that’s a hard question to ask.
 I can tell you this: you can visit a lot in one day, in 5 days or in 5 weeks.
 Yes, Paris is perfect for both short and longer trips.

 One of my tips for traveling to Paris for the first time is to try to book as many days as possible.
 Yes, I know, money is an issue for many – sometimes even time.
-But it’ll totally worth it.
+But it’ll be totally worth it.

 I wish I could have had 2 weeks in Paris for my first trip.
 It wasn’t possible, but that would have allowed me to see and do more.